 Arkansas State Climatologist

-Whit Montague, CFM, is the State NFIP Coordinator and Climatologist.
-As State NFIP Coordinator, she works directly with local governments, other state and federal agencies and the public on floodplain management.
-Ms. Montague works with local Arkansas communities to identify and implement strategies that support floodplain management while mitigating risk from flood events for Arkansas residents.
-She coordinates regularly with state and federal agencies about flood related issues and provides post-disaster assistance during presidential declared disasters.
+Shawn Jackson is the State NFIP Coordinator and Climatologist.
+As State NFIP Coordinator, she works directly with local governments, other state, and federal agencies, and the public on floodplain management.
+Ms. Jackson works with local Arkansas communities to identify and implement strategies that support floodplain management while mitigating risk from flood events for Arkansas residents.
+She regularly coordinates with state and federal agencies about flood-related issues and provides post-disaster assistance during presidentially declared disasters.

-As State Climatologist, Whit focusses on the strategic use of surface and groundwater resources to better support increases in irrigated land, population growth and economic expansion.
-Her aim is to provide a high standard of climate information to the public; advance quality data for natural resource, education and research applications; and expand the knowledge of climate information across the state of Arkansas.
+As State Climatologist, Shawn focuses on the strategic use of surface and groundwater resources to better support increases in irrigated land, population growth, and economic expansion.
+Her aim is to provide a high standard of climate information to the public; advance quality data for natural resources, education, and research applications; and expand the knowledge of climate information across Arkansas.

 Dam Safety & Floodplain Management Section